 Addiction Resources for People Who Live in Michigan

 Michigan is a hardy state that faces its share of challenges.
 In March of 2013, its once booming capitol city Detroit declared bankruptcy which has taken a financial toll on the state.
 Michigan also faces extremely harsh conditions in the winter.
-Detroit in particular is known for its extreme substance abuse problems.
+Substance abuse problems in Detroit have received national attention.
 Within a destitute public economy, many Detroit residents are turning to the drug trade to make a living.
 With the city in the state that it is, it is difficult to find a quality substance abuse treatment facility; something that the region is in desperate need for.

 Substance abuse and addiction thrive in desperate conditions, such as economic collapse.
 The stress of losing assets drives people to drink and use drugs, and the stress of long-term poverty conditions does the same.
 Substance abuse, which often leads to addiction, is an immersive means of escapism that give the user initial feelings of euphoria but have very negative long-term consequences.
 Substance abuse is damaging to the body and the person as it introduces toxic elements that are both chemical and psychological.
 People with substance abuse and addiction problems generally experience a decline in personal health, relationships and reputation.

 Michigan is not entirely without treatment services for addiction and substance abuse problems, although many residents choose to look out of state for the help they need.
 Chicago has an excellent network of rehabilitation facilities, addiction counseling centers and detox facilities, as do many of the large cities east of Michigan.
-It is also common for Michigan residents to cross the border into Canada for addiction treatment as healthcare coverage in Canada makes the services more accessible.
-To avoid the harsh conditions of Ontario and Manitoba, many people travel to the addiction facilities of Western Canada, in Alberta and British Columbia.
+It is also common for Michigan residents to cross the border into Canada for addiction treatment as healthcare in Canada makes the services more accessible.
+To avoid the harsh conditions of Ontario and Manitoba, many people travel to the addiction treatment facilities in British Columbia and Alberta.
 If you or someone you know is a Michigan resident struggling with addiction or substance abuse, do not wait to seek treatment from a license mental health professional.